Jonathan Richard

-Jonathan Richard (born 21 June 1991) is a footballer who currently plays for AFC in the Dutch Tweede Divisie.
-Born in the Netherlands, Richard represented the Curacao national team in 2015, before switching to represent the Aruba national team.
+Jonathan Jordan Richard (born 21 June 1991) is a professional footballer who plays as a centre back for ADO '20.
+Born in the Netherlands, Richard represented the Curaçao national team in 2015, before switching to represent the Aruba national team.

 Career

 AFC

 Returning to AFC Amsterdam in 2014, Richard was praised by their coach Willem Leushuis for his effervescent and sociable personality, netting two goals in two games in a row as well.

 International

-Making his first outing for the Curacao national team in a 2015 unofficial friendly fronting Suriname, Richard was selected for the Curacao squad in their two 2018 World Cup qualifiers facing Cuba.
+Making his first outing for the Curaçao national team in a 2015 unofficial friendly fronting Suriname, Richard was selected for the Curaçao squad in their two 2018 World Cup qualifiers facing Cuba.
 He made his debut in competitive games on 2 June 2021, starting for Aruba in the match against Cayman Islands in 2022 FIFA World Cup qualification.